This post may contain affiliate links. Read our disclosure policy here.

 Gradually add the dry ingredients into the wet ingredients and stir until just combined. - Bake to perfection!

-Bake the banana bread for 55 minutes or until a toothpick inserted in the center comes out clean or with a few moist crumbs. - Let it rest
+Bake for 55 minutes or until a toothpick inserted in the center comes out clean or with a few moist crumbs. - Let it rest

 Remove the banana bread from the oven and cool 15 minutes before slicing and serving.